simp/simp-doc/docs/changelogs/latest.rst

 * Add missing ``gem-path`` setting to ``puppetserver.conf`` template.
 * Fixed ordering issues with managing the installation of Puppet Server.
-* Fixed an issue preventing Puppet from running in envrironments other than production.
+* Fixed an issue preventing Puppet from running in environments other than ``production``.
-* Fixed a bug where $java_max_memory was undefined.
+* Fixed a bug where the Java memory maximum size setting on the ``puppetserver`` command line, ``-Xmx``, could be empty and prevent the process from starting.
+  This happened when the user specified a fixed RAM size for ``pupmod::master::sysocnfig::java_max_memory``, instead of a percentage.

 pupmod-simp-postfix
 ^^^^^^^^^^^^^^^^^^^